syncfusion-content/javascript-docs/js/api/ejRibbon.md

-To specify the width of backstage page header which contains tabs and buttons.
+Specifies the width of backstage page header that contains tabs and buttons.